Managing Director & Senior Partner, Chairman of the BCG Henderson Institute

 While specific strategies for growth vary heavily by company and context, we found three lessons that apply broadly: taking a long-term view on strategy, taking an exploratory approach to growth, and investing in a company’s ongoing transformation capabilities all increase the chances of success.

 3. Take a long-term perspective on strategy.
 To understand the extent to which companies take a long-term perspective on strategy rather than focusing on immediate issues, we used a proprietary natural language processing algorithm to score the degree of long-term thinking expressed in companies’ annual reports.
-We found that companies taking a long-term perspective on strategy are 5 percentage points more likely to successfully transform for growth.2 Notes: 2 Above industry average long-term orientation over the five years after the transformation was launched.
+We found that companies taking a long-term perspective on strategy are 5 percentage points more likely to successfully transform for growth.

 Firms that take a long-term perspective place the importance of sustainable growth and shareholder value over short-term returns.
 They also make strategic decisions on multiple timescales simultaneously.
 These firms understand that an “optimal” growth transformation may take several years to realize, and they don’t only chase short-term initiatives.